RobACurtis/weather-app/README.md

 # Weather App

-#### A web application to view a 7 day weather forecast.
+#### A fullstack web application to view a 7 day weather forecast.

-I built this full stack, single page application as a challenge to learn how to integrate a Python server with a React App.
+I built this full stack single page application as a challenge to learn how to integrate a Python server with a React App.

 ## Technologies Used